How Much Does a DWI Lawyer Cost to Hire?

 What attorney’s fees are not included in my original retainer?

 When you retain The Coffey Firm, we have no idea as to the merits of your case without getting all the evidence for a full picture.
 This is why your contract includes the basics.
 The basics include almost everything up to and including a plea: (1) an ALR hearing (if the deadline has not passed), (2) an ALR occupational license (ODL), and (3) a plea bargain.

-What separate fees may I expect to pay?
+What separate fees may I expect to pay for a Texas DWI?